openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

   * What new patterns or technologies should be adopted to improve the component?
   * How it can be extended?

+* **Project Documentation**: Maintainers provide descriptive project information in the following documents:

+  * A required ``README`` file that explains what the component is used for and as much detail as available, such as:

+    * What the component is for and other facets of the technical vision (or links to relevant docs)
+    * Who the maintainers are (and how to reach them)
+    * How to set up a developer environment
+    * (If applicable) relevant environment variables
+    * Relevant information for the community (such as, if the code is in an experimental place or is not taking contributions)

+  * We additionally recommend documentation to help others understand the component, such as:

+    * ADRs
+    * Architecture diagrams and architecture documentation
+    * A product roadmap
+    * Links to a project board

 * **Continuous Improvement**: Maintainers should be thinking about continuously improving both software and processes.